-Nursing has a higher workplace injury rate than construction or manufacturing — a fact that surprises most people outside healthcare.
-OSHA data shows nurses suffer more than 35,000 back and musculoskeletal injuries per year, and surveys consistently find that 8 in 10 nurses work with regular musculoskeletal pain, often without reporting it.
-If you were just hurt on the job, or you’re dealing with an injury you’ve been pushing through, this guide walks through what to do, what you’re entitled to, and what the decisions ahead of you actually look like.
+Nursing has a higher workplace injury rate than construction or manufacturing – a fact that surprises most people outside healthcare.
+Bureau of Labor Statistics injury data, collected through the Survey of Occupational Injuries and Illnesses, shows nurses suffer more than 35,000 back and musculoskeletal injuries per year serious enough to keep them off work, and the peer-reviewed prevalence literature consistently finds roughly 8 in 10 nursing personnel reporting musculoskeletal symptoms in at least one body region over a 12-month period, often without ever filing a report.
+If you were just hurt on the job, or you’re dealing with an injury you’ve been pushing through, this guide walks through what to do, what you’re entitled to, and what the decisions ahead of you look like.

 At a glance: